sammck-go/wstunnel/README.md

     authfile with {"<user:pass>": [""]}.

-    --proxy, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
-Useful for hiding chisel in plain sight.
+    --proxy, Specifies another HTTP server to proxy requests to when wstunnel receives a normal HTTP request.
+Useful for hiding wstunnel in plain sight.

     --socks5, Allow clients to access the internal SOCKS5 proxy.
-See chisel client --help for more information.
+See wstunnel client --help for more information.

     --reverse, Allow clients to specify reverse port forwarding remotes in addition to normal remotes.